Understanding a linear model

 • beta[4:6]: effects for non-reference genotypes

-You can reconstruct overall mean, genotype cell means, and block means as follows.
+You can reconstruct overall mean, genotype means, and block means as follows.

 # Number of coefficients in full model